How do I connect to my WordPress site with SSH/SFTP?

 Host example-website HostName example.seravo.fi User alice Port 12345

-With these additions, you may login to your website with the command
+With these additions, you may login to your website with the following command:

 $ ssh example-website